Heading to Chile for the solar eclipse? Here are 17 of the country's best stargazing sites

 Coquimbo region is called the ‘region of the stars’ by the Chilean people.

-This is an expression that cannot be disputed, especially in the Cochiguaz Valley, which is one of the best places to go for viewing the Milky Way in Chile.
+It's difficult to argue against this description of the region, especially in the Cochiguaz Valley, which is one of the best places to go for stargazing in Chile, and observing the Milky Way in particular.

 In the heart of the Chilean Andes, at 2,000m altitude, it is an amazing place during daytime and makes you feel as if you were on another planet.